The Do’s & Don’ts of Social Media Marketing for Healthcare

 Don’t operate in a vacuum.

 It can be tempting to post updates and news on social media without listening to follower feedback.
 But this leads to missed opportunities to understand your patients’ questions and concerns.
-For example, if followers are asking questions about whether or not to get a flu shot, it might be worth writing a blog post for your organization’s website and sharing it on social media so you can provide general, but timely health advice.
+For example, suppose followers are asking questions about whether or not to get a flu shot.
+In that case, it might be worth writing a blog post for your organization’s website and sharing it on social media so you can provide general, but timely health advice.
 If patients leave reviews on your social media pages, you can also use this information to identify your organization’s strengths and improve weaknesses.

 Do set clear expectations for your admins and your followers.